Tiffany (Mexican wrestler)

-Xóchitl Leyva Sánchez (born February 20, 1973) is a Mexican luchadora, or female professional wrestler best known under the ring name Tiffany.
+Xóchitl Leyva Sánchez (born February 20, 1973) is a Mexican professional wrestler, best known under the ring name Tiffany.
 She has won the 2003, 2005, and 2008 Reina de Reinas tournaments and has held the Mexican National Women's Championship two times.
 After working for AAA for the majority of her career, she jumped to Consejo Mundial de Lucha Libre (CMLL) in September 2010.

 Personal life

-Xóchitl Sánchez is a second-generation professional wrestler, the daughter of wrestlers Jesse Rojas and the original La Diabólica as well as the brother of Jessy, an Exotico wrestler.
-Sánchez is married to professional wrestler Kraneo, an enmascarado (masked wrestler) who has also played the part of El Alebrije in the past.
-Since her husband is an enmascarado his real name is not a matter of public record as per lucha libre traditions.
+Xóchitl Sánchez is a second-generation professional wrestler, the daughter of professional wrestlers Jesse Rojas and the original La Diabólica as well as the brother of Jessy, an Exotico wrestler.
+Sánchez is married to professional wrestler Kraneo, an masked wrestler who has also played the part of El Alebrije in the past.
+Since her husband is an masked his real name is not a matter of public record as per lucha libre (professional wrestling style originary from Mexico) traditions.

 Professional wrestling career

 Sánchez was trained for her professional career by her father before making her professional wrestling debut on July 18, 1993, under the ring name "Tiffany".